Hyomoto/FAST/README.md

 * toArray() - Returns this file as an array.
 * toString() - Returns the name of the source file and lines read, used for debugging.
 ### FileText( filename, read_only )
-Provides a file wrapper for reading plain text files.
+Provides a file wrapper for reading from, and writing to, plain text files.
 Implements the File interface.
 ## Input Handling
 ## Logging
 ## Publisher